Climate & Weather

 The Hong Kong dollar

 The legal tender in Hong Kong is the Hong Kong dollar (HKD), which is pegged to the US dollar at a rate of about 7.80 HKD to 1 USD, although exchange rates may fluctuate slightly.
 While coins are issued by the Government, interestingly, the issue of Hong Kong banknotes is shared between three commercial banks: HSBC, Standard Chartered Bank and Bank of China.
-These notes vary in design and colour according to denomination.

 You can exchange your currency for Hong Kong dollars at any authorized money exchanger.
 For extra peace of mind, look for a money exchanger that is accredited by the Quality Tourism Services (QTS) Scheme.
 At Hong Kong International Airport, currency exchange counters are open from early morning until late at night and many located within the city stay open into the evening.
 ATMs are widespread and operate 24 hours.
 Exchange rates fluctuate daily depending on currency markets.